yhbsh/spotify_client/README.md

+# Spotify Clone

-# Spotify, A pixel perfect spotify clone made with flutter for desktop and web
+a pixel perfect spotify clone made with flutter for desktop and web

 ## Dependencies